-The Senior Lien Sales Tax Revenue Bonds, Taxable Series 2009B (Build America Bonds - Direct Payment to Issuer) (the "Series 2009B Bonds") and the Senior Lien Sales Tax Revenue Bonds, Taxable Series 2010B Bonds (Build America Bonds - Direct Payment to Issuer) (the "Series 2010B Bonds") are designated as "Build America Bonds", for such qualified bonds eligible for the direct credit subsidy payment, the Office of Management and Budget ("OMB") set a sequester percentage (i.e. reduction) of 8.7% for fiscal year 2013, 7.2% for fiscal year 2014, 7.3% for fiscal year 2015, 6.8% for fiscal year 2016, 6.9% for fiscal year 2017, 6.6% for fiscal year 2018, and 6.2% for fiscal year 2019.
-For fiscal year 2020, the OMB set the sequester percentage at 5.9%, which applies to any payment processed on or after October 1, 2019 and on or before September 30, 2020, unless and until a law is enacted that cancels or otherwise impacts the sequester.
-Sequestration is expected to continue past September 30, 2020, and the sequestration percentage may increase or decrease in any fiscal year.
+The Senior Lien Sales Tax Revenue Bonds, Taxable Series 2009B (Build America Bonds - Direct Payment to Issuer) (the "Series 2009B Bonds") and the Senior Lien Sales Tax Revenue Bonds, Taxable Series 2010B Bonds (Build America Bonds - Direct Payment to Issuer) (the "Series 2010B Bonds") are designated as "Build America Bonds", for such qualified bonds eligible for the direct credit subsidy payment, the Office of Management and Budget ("OMB") set a sequester percentage (i.e. reduction) of 6.9% for federal fiscal year 2017, 6.6% for federal fiscal year 2018, 6.2% for federal fiscal year 2019 and 5.9% for federal fiscal year 2020, For federal fiscal year 2021, the OMB set the sequester percentage at 5.7%, which applies to any payment processed on or after October 1, 2020 and on or before September 30, 2021, unless and until a law is enacted that cancels or otherwise impacts the sequester.
+Sequestration is expected to continue past September 30, 2021, and the sequestration percentage may increase or decrease in any federal fiscal year.